 The 18 Inputs of the project, work 01 to 18 are compiled in month productions.
 As there are 432 months in 36 years the total month productions will correspond to 7.776.
 Half of these month productions are graphical and presented in various formats all summing up to 0,27 square meters, e.g. 900x300 mm, 600x450 mm, 1200x225 mm, 750x360 mm etc. The other half are audio-visual files of the duration of 12 minutes.
 In general, each of the six sextets of the project comprises three works using graphical media and three works using audio-visual media.

-Each work is described using 48 characters and starting with a unique alphabet letter not in used by any other work.
+Each work is described using 48 characters (see diagram in first figure below) and starting with a unique alphabet letter not in used by any other work.
 In the 18 Outputs however, each work starts with an alphabet letter repeated in every sextet.
 These letters are respectively A, E, J, O, V and W. Every morning Frigo makes a one hour long digital update of his project going chronologically through each work.
 During the day he is active to document his life and the reality around him taking up different documenting modalities based on whether he is at home or traveling or at work or in his mountain cabin.
 Every evening he makes a one hour long analogue update painting, drawing and writing.